 Dictation and transcription is the process of orally recording patient observations, notes, or information for transcription and then manually added into the clinic’s EHR/EMR system.
 This is the type of work that can be handled by an outsourced transcription service.

-With voice recognition techniques, special software is used to immediately take dictated information and turn it into an electronic form.
-According to the survey, this was the least used of the three main paperless record-capture options.
+With voice recognition techniques, special software immediately takes dictated information and turns it into an electronic form.
+According to the survey, this was the least used of the three paperless record-capture options.

-There are valid drawbacks associated with each of the three options discussed above.
-This is part of the reason why a blended approach to EHR transcription-related services appears to be becoming the new norm among healthcare providers.
+Each of the three options discussed above has valid drawbacks.
+This is part of why a blended approach to EHR transcription-related services appears to be becoming the new norm among healthcare providers.

-With structured templates, there’s not much room for customization if more unique information needs to be entered.
-Also, it can take more time for medical professionals to enter patient data using templates until everyone becomes familiar with the standard fields.
+With structured templates, there’s little room for customization if more unique information needs to be entered.
+Also, medical professionals can take more time to enter patient data using templates until everyone becomes familiar with the standard fields.

-With voice recognition, accuracy is a concern.
-This is especially important with electronic health records since even small errors can have a big impact on patient care.
-There’s also the potential for legal liability if a voice recognition error results in serious consequences for patients.
+Accuracy is a concern with voice recognition.
+This is especially important with electronic health records since even small errors can greatly impact patient care.
+There’s also the potential for legal liability if a voice recognition error has serious consequences for patients.

-A blended approach to paperless record-capturing allows healthcare providers to mix things up in the way that makes sense.
+A blended approach to paperless record-capturing allows healthcare providers to mix things up in a way that makes sense.
 For instance, more basic information may be entered easily with templates.
 Voice recognition might be done in a more limited way as long as in-house staff or a medical transcription company can double-check what’s recorded for accuracy.
-Outsourced EMR medical transcription can then be added to the mix in a way that fills any gaps with electronic health record preparation and management.
+Outsourced EMR medical transcription can then be added to the mix to fill gaps in electronic health record preparation and management.
 A unique client-specific blend has the potential to benefit everyone involved by:

 It doesn’t have to be all or nothing with medical transcription services.
-A blended approach to electronic health record transcription can work well for any healthcare providers needing a reliable third-party service option.
+A blended electronic health record transcription approach can work well for any healthcare provider needing a reliable third-party service option.
 In this case, outside transcription professionals can fill the gap with what’s already done in-house with templates, voice recognition software, and similar practices.
-What this does is allow medical transcription services to be customized in a more practical and budget-pleasing way.
+This allows medical transcription services to be customized in a more practical and budget-pleasing way.